 Exploration drilling is a costly technique that retrieves solid cores or chip samples of rock from beneath the earth’s surface.
 The cores or chips represent a permanent record of the subsurface geology and yield valuable data for those involved in mineral and hydrocarbon exploration.
 Among other features, drill cores or chip samples are used to: estimate the size and grade of mineral deposits or hydrocarbon resources at a given site; provide rock material for metallurgical and petrophysical studies; and obtain information about the type and orientation of subsurface bedrock.

-The Department of Energy and Resource Development is responsible for the Government’s Drill Core and Cuttings Storage Program.
+The Department of Natural Resources and Energy Development is responsible for the government’s Drill Core and Cuttings Storage Program.
 The program’s key objective is to encourage mineral and hydrocarbon exploration in New Brunswick.
 Under the Drill Core and Cuttings Storage Program, the GSB:

 - operates core storage facilities at Sussex, Fredericton, and Madran; and